cluster-11/open-mind/README.md

 > Image and CSS file support

-> Splited webpack production and development config file
+> Splited webpack configuration into production and development

 > And couple of other basic configuration